What are school opening and closing times?

 School starts at 8.50am each day and all pupils will be ready to pick up in the afternoon at 3:15pm each day Monday – Thursday and 8.50am-12.25pm each Friday.

-We also run a breakfast club from 8am Mon-Fri for £1 a session which includes a healthy breakfast.
+We also hope run a breakfast club from 8am Mon-Fri which includes a healthy breakfast.
+Due to current restrictions, we are unable to run this just now and are awaiting confirmation that this can take place from August.
 There is no need to book ahead, please access via the main office door.

 What uniform should I buy?